 On June 3, 1893, the Boston Globe reported that, Frances Colburn had notified the police that a bag containing an estimated $70,000 in diamonds and jewelry was missing and possibly stolen.
 Mrs. Colburn and their daughters, Helen Louise Colburn and Alice Draper Colburn, had moved from 318 Commonwealth to Hopedale on the previous day and discovered the loss upon their arrival at their country home.
 Charles Colburn had remained in town.
 The coachman was sent back to Boston and the Commonwealth Avenue home was thoroughly searched to no avail.
 However, when Charles Colburn was contacted, he reported that he had found the bag on an upstairs table, taken into his possession, and the jewelry was safe.

 In July of 1893, the Colburns purchased 228 Beacon as their Boston home.

 By the 1893-1894 winter season, 318 Commonwealth was the home of Lucius H. Tuttle and his wife, Estelle Hazen (Martin) Tuttle.
 They previously had lived in New Haven, where he had been first vice president of the New York, New Haven, and Hartford Railroad.
 He was named president of the Boston and Maine Railroad in August of 1893 and moved to Boston to assume that position in October.

-The Tuttles continued to live at 318 Commonwealth in 1907, but had moved to Brookline by 190.
+They continued to live at 318 Commonwealth during the 1906-1907 season, but moved thereafter to Brookline.

 318 Commonwealth was not listed in the 1908 Blue Book.